Zeba (actress, born 1945)

 Shaheen Bano (born 10 September 1945), known professionally as Zeba, is a Pakistani former actress.
 She was one of the top stars of the Pakistani film industry in the 1960s and the early 1970s.

 She was voted among 25 of the greatest actors of Asia in a 2010 CNN poll.

+During a career that spanned almost three decades, Zeba appeared in numerous commercially successful as well as critically appreciated films, many of which featured her alongside actor and husband Mohammad Ali.
+She also starred in the 1966 film Arman, which became Pakistan's first platinum jubilee film, and was produced by actor and producer Waheed Murad.